The next Annual Simulator Seminar takes place on 29–30 August 2019 in Helsinki.

 The simulator is known to be unique and the first of its kind.
-Since its launch in 2002 more than 90 licenses have been distributed and it has contributed to numerous studies and research papers.
+Since its launch in 2002 the simulator has been distributed to many countries and it has contributed to numerous studies and research papers.
 The simulator can be used to fulfil some of the regulatory requirements stated in the PFMI and BCBS requirements, such as identifying liquidity and credit risks in FMIs (Financial Market Infrastructures).

 The simulator can be used for: